 Who Was Nat Turner?

 Turner was born on October 2, 1800, in Southampton County, Virginia, on the plantation of Benjamin Turner.
 His mother was named Nancy, but nothing is known about his father.
-Turner’s slave owner, Benjamin, allowed him to be instructed in reading, writing and religion.
+Turner’s owner, Benjamin, allowed him to be instructed in reading, writing and religion.

 As a small child, Turner was thought to have some special talent because he could describe things that happened before he was even born.
 Some even remarked that he "surely would be a prophet," according to his later confession.
 His mother and grandmother told Turner that he "was intended for some great purpose."
 Turner was deeply religious and spent much of his time reading the Bible, praying and fasting.

 Over the years, Turner worked on a number of different plantations.
 He ran away from Samuel Turner, his former owner's brother, in 1821.
 After 30 days of hiding in the woods, Turner came back to Samuel's plantation after he received what he believed to be a sign from God.
-After Samuel's death, Turner became the slave of Thomas Moore and then the property of his widow.
+After Samuel's death, Turner became the enslaved person of Thomas Moore and then the property of his widow.
 When she married John Travis, Turner went to work on Travis' lands.

-On August 21, 1831, Turner and his supporters began a revolt against white slave owners with the killing of his owners, the Travis family.
+On August 21, 1831, Turner and his supporters began a revolt against white owners with the killing of his owners, the Travis family.

 Turner believed in signs and heard divine voices, and he had a vision in 1825 of a bloody conflict between Black and white spirits.
 Three years later, he had what he believed to be another message from God.
 In his later confession, Turner explained: "the Spirit instantly appeared to me and said the Serpent was loosened, and Christ had laid down the yoke he had borne for the sins of men, and that I should take it on and fight against the Serpent."
 Turner would receive another sign to tell him when to fight, but this latest message meant "I should arise and prepare myself and slay my enemies with their own weapons."